Last updated on April 6th, 2023 at 05:10 am

 When this shoe was first released, the Mythos was favored as a popular sport climbing shoe, although now it is used more for trad and big-wall climbing shoes, where comfort takes priority over performance.

 Are you looking for a pair of shoes that bring some style to the table?
 If so, there’s only one shoe that you need to know about, the Momoa Pro.

 As you might have guessed, this is the signature shoe of Hollywood super-celeb Jason Momoa.
 Aquaman teamed up with So iLL in 2018 to announce the On The Roam x So iLL collaboration, which amongst other climbing and streetwear apparel, included his very own pair of signature climbing shoes.

-The one strap closure is similar to closures found on other performance shoes, like the La Sportiva Solution and Tenaya Iati, which allows for a more customized fit that help eliminate dead spots inside the shoe.
+The one-strap closure is similar to closures found on other performance shoes, like the La Sportiva Solution and Tenaya Iati, which allows for a more customized fit that helps eliminate dead spots inside the shoe.

 You can also grab an awesome pink chalk bag to match!

 If you are partial to a bit of crack climbing, then you should take a look at The General.
 In a world where the La Sportiva TC Pro reigns supreme, the General makes for an interesting alternative to La Sportiva’s popular pick.

 This high top climbing shoe uses a slightly more cambered last than the TC pro, giving the shoe a more precise toe box to play with.
 The toe patch is also considerably bigger than other high-top alternatives, which is helpful when cramming your toes into finger cracks.
 Like a lot of Evolv’s performance shoes, The General uses a variable thickness rand (VTR) across the toe box.
 The thicker rubber in high-wear areas helps increase the durability and lifespan of the shoe, while still providing sensitivity in the areas that matter.